 Additional instructions will be given on a case-by-case basis by Dr. U or the patient’s Trichopigmentation practitioner.

-- mimicking hair density along different areas of the scalp.
+- mimicking hair density along with different areas of the scalp.

-- blending and harmonizing the pigmented areas with the naturally growing hair.
+- blending and harmonizing the pigmented areas with naturally growing hair.

 - camouflaging any scars present.